 The human food-borne pathogen Salmonella Typhimurium (S. Tm), a causative agent of diarrhea, can grow up in this nutrient-depleted environment to high numbers and cause disease.
-Animal experiments established that gut luminal pathogen densities must rise to 107–108 cfu per gram of stool before enteropathy is elicited (Ackermann et al., 2008; Barthel et al., 2003).
+Animal experiments established that gut luminal pathogen densities must rise to 107–108 colony forming units (cfu) per gram of stool before enteropathy is elicited (Ackermann et al., 2008; Barthel et al., 2003).
 As inoculum sizes as low as 103–105 bacteria suffice for causing diarrheal disease in humans (Food and Agriculture Organization of the United Nations, 2002), we speculated that S. Tm can grow initially in the face of an intact microbiota and a healthy gut.
 The mechanisms fostering S. Tm growth in this densely colonized niche are still enigmatic.
 Such mechanisms can be studied using ‘‘low complex microbiota’’ (LCM) mice, which are permissive for gut luminal S. Tm growth (Figure S1A available online; Stecher et al., 2010).
-LCM mice are ex-germ-free mice which had originally been colonized with strains of the ‘‘Altered Schaedler Flora’’ (Experimental Procedures, Figures S1A and S1E) and permit gut luminal colonization by inoculum sizes as small as 200 colony-forming units (Endt et al., 2010; Stecher et al., 2010).
+LCM mice are ex-germ-free mice which had originally been colonized with strains of the ‘‘Altered Schaedler Flora’’ (Experimental Procedures, Figures S1A and S1E) and permit gut luminal colonization by inoculum sizes as small as 200 cfus (Endt et al., 2010; Stecher et al., 2010).
 During the first 2 days, there are no signs of enteropathy, and the pathogen grows up to 106–108 cfu/g stool (gut ecosystem invasion).
 Mucosal inflammation is elicited at days 3–4 postinfection when the pathogen reaches a final density of 108–1010 cfu/g stool (Stecher and Hardt, 2011; Figure S1A).
 Thus, LCM mice should provide a unique model for analyzing all phases of host gut colonization, including gut ecosystem invasion.

+[HYPOTHESIS/PROBLEM PARAGRAPH]

 Methods